Impact Report

 Kemba played in over 10 film festivals nationally and internationally, winning awards at the Rome Independent Film Festival, St. Louis International Film Festival, Ft.
 Lauderdale International Film Festival, and Windrider Film Showcase.

-Kemba and MPI worked with the 400 Years of African American History Commission and Congressman Bobby Scott to convene a pre-release screening on Capitol Hill for legislators, staffers, movement leaders and community organizations, speaking to the power of federal legislation to protect young people who have survived domestic violence or abuse from being unjustly caught up in the legal system.
-Screenings like this one play a key role in engaging in top-down political or legislative change that will directly affect future policy outcomes and shift the current structure of the legal system into one that is fair and dignified.
+Kemba Smith and MPI worked with the 400 Years of African American History Commission and Congressman Bobby Scott to convene a pre-release screening on Capitol Hill for legislators, staffers, movement leaders and community organizations, speaking to the power of federal legislation to protect young people who have survived domestic violence or abuse from being unjustly caught up in the legal system.

-Shifting Narratives & Culture
+Shifting Narratives & Culture·

 121